SEEDGuard/SEVAL/README.md

 You can either choose to integrate an existing evaluation technique or add a new evaluation technique.

-Note, there are evaluation tasks that are currently being worked on.
+Note, there could be evaluation tasks that are currently being worked on.
 Check the pull requests tab to see if a task is already in the works

 3. **Integrate the evaluation method**